GMAT Strategies

 Guessing Answers

-Since each question on the GMAT must be answered before the test-taker will be allowed to move on to the next question, guessing answers is a crucial aspect of effective time management.
-Guessing is a skill that should be practiced frequently during the preparation process.
-Unlike some other standardized tests, there is no penalty for guessing on the GMAT (points are not deducted for incorrect answers).
-With five answer choices for each multiple choice question, pure guesswork results in a 20% chance of a correct answer.
+With five answer choices for each multiple-choice question, pure guesswork results in a 20% chance of a correct answer.
 With sufficient practice, students can develop their skills in educated guessing, which greatly increases the odds of a correct answer.
-Careful study of typical answer choices and official answer explanations (such as those found in the Official Guide for GMAT Review) during the preparation phase will reveal patterns of answers that are helpful to educated guessing.
-All students taking the GMAT should assume that they will be required to do some guessing on the multiple choice sections of the exam, and they should therefore devote ample time and effort to developing this ability.
+Careful study of typical answer choices and official answer explanations (such as those found in the Official Guide for GMAT Review) during the preparation phase will reveal patterns of answers that are helpful when it comes to making educated guesses.
+All students taking the GMAT should assume they will be required to do at least some guessing on the exam, and devote ample time and effort to developing this ability.

 General Tips